themesberg/flowbite/content/components/navbar.md

 toc: true
 requires_js: true

-previous: Tabs
+previous: Modal
-previousLink: components/tabs/
+previousLink: components/modal/
-next: Mega menu
+next: Pagination
-nextLink: components/mega-menu/
+nextLink: components/pagination/
 ---

 Get started with the responsive navbar component from Flowbite to quickly set up a navigation menu for your website and set up the logo, list of pages, CTA button, search input, user profile options with a dropdown, and more.